Zyg-D/sql/README.md

 from employee
 pivot
 (
-  max(id) foo, -- calculation and col sufix max(1)  bar -- calculation and col sufix for (hobbies) -- old column to pivot
+  max(id) foo, -- calculation and new col sufix max(1)  bar -- calculation and new col sufix for (hobbies) -- old column to pivot
   IN ('2' as two, '3' as three) -- values from the old column as names of new columns )